-To notify parents of a school closing, the district will contact several radio stations that broadcast in the area with a message.
+To notify parents of a school closing, the district will send out an automated call informing you of the school closing.
 The decision to close school is normally made by 6:00 a.m.
 You may also log onto the district website at www.readington.k12.nj.us to check for changes to the opening of school.
-In addition, you will receive an automated call informing you of the school closing.